-The ongoing COVID-19 pandemic has and may continue to affect our ability to initiate and complete current or future preclinical studies or clinical trials, disrupt regulatory activities or have other adverse effects on our business and operations.
-In addition, this pandemic may continue to adversely impact economies worldwide, which could result in adverse effects on our business and operations.
+Our business was negatively impacted by the ongoing COVID-19 pandemic and may in the future be impacted by any future pandemics.
+In addition, this pandemic may continue to, and any future pandemics may, adversely impact economies worldwide, which could result in adverse effects on our business and operations.